 (run-down = not well maintained)

+Our final negative word is petty.
 A person who is petty places great importance on small problems, leading to conflict and bad feelings.

 My sister’s rather petty.
 She gets mad at me if I don’t return her texts right away.

 Let’s review these negative words by seeing which ones can be used to describe situations or things vs. which ones are used to describe people.
 Some of these negative adjectives can be used to describe both:

 Now you know some powerful negative descriptive words in English!
 Try using each negative adjective in your own example sentence.
 This will help you remember them better.